OpenEvalProject/evals/manuscripts/elife-46089/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/46089/elife-46089-fig9-v2.jpg)

 **Figure 9.:** (A–C) Illustrations of the divisions in NB7-1 in Control, NB7−1>VP16::Hb, and En>Svp.
 Each gray arrowhead represents cell division, large circles represent NB7-1.
 Row of small circles represent U motor neuron identity at L3.
 In Control, two neurons are Hb(+) (blue), in NB7−1>VP16::Hb most neurons are Hb(+), and in En>Svp, only one Hb(+) remains.
 (D–E) Images of molecular identity, Hb(+), expression in isolated third instar larvae (L3) CNS, shown in ventral view, anterior up, and midline to the left.
 Eve(+) U motor neurons from NB7-1 are circled in white and co-localization with Hb(+) is shown (arrows).
 In NB7−1>VP16::Hb there are five Hb(+) Eve(+), whereas in En>Svp there are two (arrows).
 Data quantified in (F).
 (F) Quantification of Eve(+) Hb(+) U motor neuron (blue) number and total Eve(+) U motor neurons (white) neuron number at L3.
 Expressing an activated form of Hb in NB7-1 (NB7−1>VP16::Hb) has little effect on the total number of Eve(+) neurons but increases the number of Hb(+) Eve(+) neurons.
 Expressing a switching factor, Svp in NB7-1 (En>Svp) can decrease the total number of Eve (+) neurons by one and decrease the total number of Hb(+) Eve(+) neurons by one.
 For Control n = 28, VP16::Hb n = 29, NB7−1>VP16::Hb n = 65, En>Svp n=70.
 (G–H) Quantification of the number of 1b branches onto muscle 9 and muscle 10.
 C. stands for Control.
 Line intersects the y-axis at two branch number.
 Number of Eve-expressing neurons are shown below each genotype.
 For columns left to right n = 12,44,16,14,16,21,14,13, (G) n = 12,43,17,14,15,21,13,13 (H).
 (I–K) Illustrations of neuromuscular synapses on L3 dorsal muscles 1 and 9.
 Black box marks area imaged in L-N. MN1-1b (black) comes from a non-U Motor neuron called aCC.
 (L–N) Images of neuronal membrane—both axons and neuromuscular synapses—on L3 dorsal muscles shown dorsal up, anterior left of Control (W1118) (L), NB7−1>vp16::Hb (NB7-1-GAL4/UAS-vp16::Hb; UAS-vp16::Hb/+) (M), and En>Svp1 (Engrailed-GAL4/UAS-svp1) (N).
 Arrow indicates branching onto muscle 9 (M9).
 An asterisk * indicates missing synapse.
 Scale bar represents five microns for E-F. Scale bar represents 10 microns for L-N. Control (W1118), vp16::Hb (UAS-vp16::Hb/+; UAS-vp16::Hb/+), NB7−1>vp16::Hb (NB7-1-GAL4/UAS-vp16::Hb; UAS-vp16::Hb/+), En>Svp1 (Engrailed-GAL4/UAS-svp1).
 For quantifications, each dot represents the number of 1b branches onto a specified muscle within a bodywall hemisegment that corresponds to a hemisegment with specified number of Hb(+) neurons.
 Black bars are averages.
 Error bars represent standard deviation.
 ANOVA, corrected for multiple samples.
 Un-paired t-tests. ‘*’ p=0.02, ‘****’ p<0.0001, n.s. (not significant).
-10.7554/eLife.46089.018Figure 9—source data 1.Figure 9.

 Next, in both EN>SVP and in NB7−1>VP16::Hb, we characterize the number of Hb(+) U motor neurons versus the number of muscle 9 and muscle 10 neuromuscular synapses in L3 larvae.
 Within each genetic background, we pool data based on the number of L3 Hb(+) U motor neurons and then plot the number of synaptic branches on muscles 9 and 10.
 We find a strong correlation between the number of L3 Hb(+) U motor neurons and the number of synaptic branches on muscle 9 (Figure 9G–M).
 In contrast, there is no significant change in the number of synaptic branches onto muscle 10.
 Taken together these data demonstrate early manipulation of gene expression in NB7-1 is sufficient to permanently alter the molecular identity of U motor neurons and to predictably re-wire the neuronal circuits to which they contribute.